Table of Contents

 Risks and Side Effects of Mustard

-No matter how much beneficial mustard is for your face or the rest of the body, it should be used with precautions.
-To know if your skin is sensitive to mustard, start with a patch test and go ahead with its inclusion in your regular beauty routine accordingly.
-While the topical application of the spice is unlikely to cause any significant problem, overconsumption of it as a medicinal remedy should be a well-informed decision.
-Otherwise, you may experience side effects, such as abdominal pain, diarrhea, and gut inflammation.
-Moreover, raw and uncooked mustard seeds and leaves consist of tons of goitrogens, which disrupt the production of thyroid hormones and interfere with the normal metabolism of the body.
+No matter how beneficial mustard is for your face or the rest of the body, it should be used with precautions.
+To know if your skin is sensitive to mustard, start with a patch test and add it to your regular beauty routine.
+While the topical application of the spice is unlikely to cause any significant problem, overconsumption as a medicinal remedy should be a well-informed decision.
+Otherwise, you may experience side effects like abdominal pain, diarrhea, and gut inflammation.
+Moreover, raw and uncooked mustard seeds and leaves contain tons of goitrogens, which disrupt the production of thyroid hormones and interfere with the body’s regular metabolism.
 Hence, people with thyroid impairment should limit their intake of mustard (14).

 Also Read – Summer Skin Care – 11 Tips To Keep Your Skin Glowing In Summer